digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 #.
 Bank A and Bank B determine a settlement plan, possibly including several intermediaries.
 Gaining an agreement on the settlement plan is time-consuming and often includes additional fees.
 #.
 The settlement process entails (i) debiting $100 from Alice’s account at Bank A, (ii) crediting the commercial account at Bank B, and (iii) once Bank B has the money, crediting Bob’s account at Bank B.

-In order to make this process atomic (that is, to make it take place between a point T_0 and a point T_1) banks discretize time into business days.
+To make this process atomic (that is, to make it take place between a point T_0 and a point T_1) banks discretize time into business days.
 On day T_0 the instruction is made and a settlement plan is created.
 Outside of business hours between day T_0 and day T_1, the plan is executed through end-of-day netting and settlement processes.
 In a sense, banks agree to stop time outside of business hours.

 If intermediaries are involved, the process is more complex.
 Cross-border payments or currency conversion add yet more complexity.
 The resulting process is costly and takes days.
 During this multi-day process, the $100 is locked within the system and is useless to both Alice and Bob.
 Delays are common, and if there are problems reconciliation is hugely expensive.
 Consolidating through centralized intermediaries introduces systemic risk, including the risk of unauthorized disclosure and privacy breaches - and with that risk comes increased latency.
 Banks insist on this approach, despite the downsides, to reduce counterparty risk and to comply with regulations.
 At every point in time, ownership of the money is completely clear.
 (To learn more about cash transfers in traditional banking systems, read `this accessible writeup on international money transfers <https://web.archive.org/web/20220731223958/https://medium.com/@yudapramad/how-international-money-transfers-actually-work-bac65f075bb5>`_.)